 Unlike the smartphone which we had crudely prototyped in 1999, I don't have enough experience with wearable interfaces to have a sense of my use case.
 I have my doubts about Apple's vision, but admit it is based on naivety.
 I don't know if they have found the right starting point, but suggest their new device represents a huge potential change that will roll out over the next five years.
 The wrist seems like a natural place for this amount of computation.
 There are so many other issues involved, but at least we have the first serious run at intimate computation.

 A few final thoughts.

-People who wear watches that cost more than ten dollars these days use them primarily as a social signal - as an element of fashion.
+People who wear watches that cost more than a thousand dollars these days use them primarily as a social signal - as an element of fashion.
 That is an enormously large and complex subject.
 Smartphones flirted with the edges, but now it is front and center.
 The only things that seem certain are is devices will come back to our wrists for the first time since the mobile phone largely vanquished them and STEM education and thinking is for an earlier time.